cogentcore/core/README.md

 # TODO

+* focusfirst not focusing textview, likely b/c update not working when resizing = true, but attempts to fix didn't work yet..

 * filenode: ability to sort by date within directories

 * crash in + for element of split array -- in spinbox -- "up"'s .This is nil in spinbox -- is a result of fullrebuild